 Should both partners have life insurance?

 If both partners contribute to shared financial commitments (mortgage, rent, bills, savings), both should have some level of cover.
 Even if one partner earns significantly less, losing their contribution can make it difficult for the surviving partner to maintain the same standard of living.
-The cover amounts do not need to be equal - they should reflect each partner's financial contribution.
+The cover amounts do not need to be equal - they should reflect each partner's financial contribution to the household.

 Is a joint life insurance policy better than two separate policies?